netj/3x/README.md

 You can use another set of your own programs, called *extractors*, to perform various computations that can be much more complex than simply searching for pieces of text or files, on the data produced by your original experiment program.

-### How do I execute experiments with 3X?
+### How do I run experiments with 3X?

-Once you have a well-defined computational experiment, 3X provides powerful tools to plan, control, and manage its execution.
+Once you have a computational experiment set up with 3X, it provides powerful tools to plan, control, and manage its execution.
 You can easily generate a combination of value bindings for the inputs from a selected set of values, and order them in a way you want to execute.
 3X can execute your program on your local machine or a remote host via SSH one at a time, or on a cluster of machines in parallel.